acheronfail/rttw/README.md

 - Credits go to the original author of [return true to win](https://alf.nu/ReturnTrue).
 - This was made in a snap with [`create-react-app`](https://github.com/facebookincubator/create-react-app)
+- Some UI components were thrown together with [AtlasKit](https://atlaskit.atlassian.com/)
 - It wouldn't have been possible with the excellent [CodeMirror editor](https://codemirror.net)